Fauna tour

 }

 2. Save roles.fsl.
-Then immediately commit the schema updates to Fauna:
+Then push the schema to Fauna:

 fauna schema push